EU Settled Status

 Your family member will be legally obligated to apply for Settled Status within three months of arriving in the UK if they arrive on or after April 1, 2021.

 A family member may apply for a UK visa on their own if you are unable to bring them to the country for any reason.
-For example, by applying for UK Spouse or Family Visa.
+For example, by applying for a UK Spouse or Family Visa.

 4. Applying to the EU Settlement Scheme Family Permit